FontysVenlo/PRJ4-iOS-Doc/README.md

 **Deliverables:**
-1. JSON: Being able to decode from JSON to an object
+1. Being able to decode from JSON to an object
-1. JSON: Being able to encode from an object to JSON
+1. Being able to encode from an object to JSON

 ### Async Unit Testing